 The intent of the Future Land Use Plan is to provide a long-range guide for determining the uses to which the land should eventually be put, and to direct subsequent zoning decisions as redevelopment occurs within the Project Area.
 The designation of an existing use as a redevelopment site is not intended to suggest any immediate requirement for redevelopment.
 Rather, these sites are identified as a way of planning for their future redevelopment only if and when a property owner pursues a development project, or an existing business or resident vacates a property.

 The Future Land Use Plan (Figure D) shows anticipated land uses at completion of project activities.
-The Fox Crossing shopping center site is anticipated to remain but be rehabilitated/redeveloped for further commercial development.
+The marina site is anticipated to remain but be rehabilitated/redeveloped.
 General land use descriptions are as follows: